enqueuezero/site/content/wsgi.md

 ## Overview

-* WSGI is a contract of the API.
+* WSGI is a contract of the HTTP application API in Python world.
 * WSGI is not an application, a server, or a software.
 * WSGI has application side and server side.
     * Application side provides a function and return a value.